-Is there a connection between receding gums, snoring, and feeling ‘less than energetic’?
+Is there a connection between receding gums, snoring, and feeling less-than-energetic?

-In a recent article titled, ‘What causes receding gums and how to stop it’ (which happened to be our most popular blog article yet, thank you) we discussed that one of the major causes of gum recession is habitual grinding of teeth at night (called bruxism).
+In a recent article titled, ‘What causes receding gums and how to stop it’ (which happened to be our most popular blog article yet, thank you) we explained that one of the major causes of gum recession is habitual grinding of teeth at night (called bruxism).

 While it may seem like a weird stretch to discuss the relationship between gum recession and chronic fatigue, low sex drive, etc., after watching our interview with Dr. B, you’ll see how all these seemingly unrelated pieces fit together very well.